Oghma-Infinium/Fahluaan/README.md

  5. Once the intro logo finishes displaying and the Skyrim logo appears, you should receive a prompt to "Download All Content?"
 Accept this option.
  6. If you did not receive a prompt to download, select the Creation Club option from the menu, and you should find a "Download All" prompt in there somewhere.
 If this message does not appear, you have not purchased the $20 Upgrade.
 Begin again from step 1.
  7. Wait for the download process to complete.
 Do **NOT** ALT-TAB during this process as it will cause the process to fail and you will have to start over again.
  8. Proceed with the rest of the installation.

+After you complete the above steps, please make sure you follow the steps below to avoid any issues with the Curios CC files:
+1. Navigate to your Steam's installation folder of Skyrim Special Edition
+2. Within your data folder, delete the `ccbgssse037-curios.bsa` and `ccbgssse037-curios.esl` files
+3. Verify your Steam files for Skyrim (type `!verify` in chat if you need help with this step)
+    > **DO NOT** launch Skyrim after you complete this step
+4. Rerun the Wabbajack installer

 ### Wabbajack Installation